 When I’m teaching my students how to craft a concrete detail, I require them to point to the evidence in the text itself.
 If the student is discussing figurative language, she has to put her finger on that extended metaphor she wants to discuss.
 If she can’t point to it, it’s not evidence.

-When we move on to writing about broader movements, tone shifts, organization, and longer narrative methods of development, being able to point to evidence is a little harder.
+When we move on to writing about broader movements, tone shifts, organization, and longer narrative methods of development, being able to point to evidence for rhetorical analysis is a little harder.
 I can’t exactly point to organization, but I can describe in detail where the shifts happen.
 I can’t spend all my time paraphrasing a long story used as support, but I can write a precise summary that lends itself to solid commentary.

 2. Highlight the difference between generalization, summary, and evidence-based concrete detail.